What to expect

 Duckfeet typically fit best when the toes are not touching the front of the shoe.

-While standing, if your big toe is more than lightly touching the front or if your toes are scrunched uncomfortably and at all painful, we suggest sizing up one Duckfeet size.
+While standing with your heels to the back of the shoe, if your longest toe is more than lightly touching the front or if your toes are scrunched uncomfortably and at all painful, we suggest sizing up one Duckfeet size.

-If the big toe is lightly touching, you should gain room in this area as the heel cap softens to allow the foot to slide back every so slightly.
+If the longest toe is lightly touching, you should gain room in this area as the heel cap softens to allow the foot to slide back every so slightly.

 It's common for Duckfeet to feel a bit snug at first, typically on the tops, sides, and bridge.
 The high quality leather will loosen and relax over time simply with your natural movements.
 During this break in process, you can expect the leather to soften and your Duckfeet to mould to your unique foot shape.